Swathi971/Lab-Notes/AWS/IAM/README.md

 <img src="img_2.png" alt="Home" width="400"/>
 If you want to remove MFA device-> Home- Security Credentials- Assign MFA device- Passkeys and security keys- Remove.

-* Click See a list of compatible applications- Virtual authenticator apps (Do not click it)- it is just an information:
+* ##### Click See a list of compatible applications- Virtual authenticator apps (Do not click it)- it is just an information:
 <img src="img_4.png" alt="Home" width="400"/>
 <img src="img_3.png" alt="Home" width="500"/>

+* ##### Set up device:
-* Set up device-> Authenticator app- download the google app authenticator app in mobile- Open the app-> Click show QR code in laptop- scan the QR code using app- there is a 6-digit code after scanning in app- Enter the code in MFA Code 1 (Laptop)-> After 30 seconds you will see another code- enter it in MFA Code 2- Add MFA:
+* Authenticator app- download the google app authenticator app in mobile- Open the app-> Click show QR code in laptop- scan the QR code using app- there is a 6-digit code after scanning in app- Enter the code in MFA Code 1 (Laptop)-> After 30 seconds you will see another code- enter it in MFA Code 2- Add MFA.
 <img src="img_6.png" alt="Home" width="400"/>
+* ##### Sign in to the root user:
-Now sign-out from your account- Sign in to the root user- Enter email address- MFA Code- submit-> There is no problem if password or email address is leaked because MFA code is needed to sign in:
+* Now sign-out from your account- Sign in to the root user- Enter email address- MFA Code- submit-> There is no problem if password or email address is leaked because MFA code is needed to sign in.
 <img src="img_5.png" alt="Home" width="400"/>
 ---

-##### Creating IAM user account and granting administrative permissions to the user and login to the IAM user for day-to-day activities:
+#### Creating IAM user account and granting administrative permissions to the user and login to the IAM user for day-to-day activities:
 You should be in root user- IAM- users- create user-> username- (testuser)- provide user access to aws console- Custom password-> disable the users must create a new password- >Attach policy directly-> Permissions policies- AdministratorAccess- >next- >create user.

 <img src="img_7.png" alt="Home" width="500"/>